rodgeraraujo/Pokedex/README.md

 #### Pokedex!

-- Seach box for home (has one offline, but not effective)
+- Search box for home (has one offline, but not effective)
 - Pokemon pages by generations

 > If you have any new functionality added or a bug to fix, feel free to improve the project.